msaspence/FuelPHProfiler/README.md

 			/* ... */
 		)
 		'session_summary' => 'username', // The $_SESSION variable to display in the session tab summary, if the variable is not set will display 'anonymous'.
 Set to false to display the number of items instead.
+		'inspect_expand_tree' => 10, // The number of properties and values for which inspected objects and arrays should start closed.
+Set to false to start closed what ever, and true to start opened whatever, defaults to false.
 	),
 	/* ... */
 );